Mikusiek144/antibot-setup/README.md

 Lobby / BoxPvP / Survival (backends)
 ```

-Sonar operates **within Velocity**, meaning:
+Sonar runs **within Velocity**, which means:

-- the player connects to the proxy
+* the player connects to the proxy
-- Sonar intercepts the connection
+* Sonar intercepts the connection
-- performs verification
+* performs verification
-- only then does the player reach the backend
+* only then does the player reach the backend

 ---